zephyros-dev/docker-koreader/README.md

 # Configurations

 - The image is based on [linuxserver/baseimage-kasmvnc](https://github.com/linuxserver/docker-baseimage-kasmvnc).
-Checkout the original image for extra configurations.
+Checkout the base image for extra configurations.
 - The koreader configurations can be found in `/config/.config/koreader` inside the container.

 ## Renovate autoupdate